-{\bf Step 3:} Therefore $\lambda_{-h} \cup \lambda_{0h} \cup \lambda_{+h}$ lies outside a ball of radius $m_4(n) = min \{ m_1(n), m_3(n) \}$.
-Finally, since $\til{N^h}$ is hyperbolic, the hyperbolic geodesic $\lambda_h$ joining the end-points of $\lambda$ lies outside a ball of radius $m(n) = m_4(n) - 2 \delta$ about $p$.
+{\bf Step 3:} Therefore $\lambda_{-}^h \cup \lambda_{0}^h \cup \lambda_{+}^h$ lies outside a ball of radius $m_4(n) = min \{ m_1(n), m_3(n) \}$.
+Finally, since $\til{N^h}$ is $\delta$-hyperbolic, the hyperbolic geodesic $\lambda^h$ joining the end-points of $\lambda$ lies outside a ball of radius $m(n) = m_4(n) - 2 \delta$ about $p$.
 Also, $m(n) \rightarrow \infty$ as $n \rightarrow \infty$.
 Therefore, by Lemma \ref{contlemma} or \ref{crit-relhyp}, it follows that the inclusion $\til{i}: \til{H} \rightarrow \til{M}$ extends continuously to a map $\hat{i}: \hhat{H} \rightarrow \hhat{M}$ or equivalently that $\til{i}: \til{N_{gf}} \rightarrow \til{N^h}$ extends continuously to a map $\hat{i}: \hhat{N_{gf}} \rightarrow \hhat{N^h}$.
 This concludes the proof. $\Box$

 \begin{remark} As mentioned in Remark \ref{minapp}, the hypothesis that each degenerate end of $M$ admits a Minsky model is expected to be superfluous and is established in Appendix \ref{app} when $M$ has no parabolics. \end{remark}

 Let $\hhat{{G}_F}$ denote the Floyd compactification of a group $G$ (See \cite{Floyd}).
 McMullen conjectured in \cite{ctm-locconn} that there exists a continuous extension of $i:\Gamma_G \rightarrow \til{M}$ to a map from $\hhat{G_F}$ to $\hhat{M}$.
 It was shown by Floyd in \cite{Floyd} that there is a continuous map from $\hhat{G_F}$ to $\hhat{H}$.
 Combining this with Theorem \ref{ct} above for Kleinian groups with parabolics, we get a proof of the following, which proves McMullen's conjecture.